Juan-Jones/blogsphere/content/blog/creative-side-hustles.md

 ### 4. House Cleaning

 Are you a person who likes to clear?
 Offer your cleaning expertise to individuals and businesses, providing meticulous cleaning services to create tidy and welcoming spaces.
-A few place to start [HomeAdvisor](https://www.homeadvisor.com),[Merry Maids](https://merrymaids.com), and Molly Maids.
+A few place to start [HomeAdvisor.com],[MerryMaids.com], and MollyMaids.com.

 ### 5. Get Paid to Click Ads